viseshrp/workedon/README.md

 Whenever `workedon` is run for the first time, a settings file named `wonfile.py` is generated at the user's configuration directory, which varies based on OS.
-To find, run:
+To find out, run:

 ``` {.bash}
 workedon conf --print-path